-Transylvania is, in fact, a myriad of historical monuments, traditional villages, old cities and terrific nature panoramas.
-There is a must-see landmark everywhere you are, and you will find it challenging to choose among the many great attractions you want to visit especially if you’re only staying for a few days.
+Transylvania is, in fact, a myriad of historical monuments, traditional villages, old cities, and terrific nature panoramas.
+There is a must-see landmark everywhere you are, and you will find it challenging to choose among the many great attractions you want to visit.

 The must-visit cities of each region.

 Alba Iulia is the symbolic capital of Romania.
 In 1600 and 1918, the union of Romanian historical provinces was decided and celebrated in this old city that still conserves traces of the ancient Roman occupation.
 One full day is enough to discover the citadel of Alba Iulia, wonderfully restored a few years back, but we do suggest you stay a second day to enjoy the scenic surroundings of Trascaului Mountains.

 Nestled in the Eastern corner of the Carpathians, on a medieval commercial road that linked Orient and Occident, Brasov is innately connected to the heritage of the German colonists who defended this border in exchange for land, commercial, and civic privileges.

 Just a three-hour drive from Bucharest, even less by train, Brasov deserves at least one full day of your vacation.
 Ruins of medieval fortifications, towers and bastions, old streets, and the imposing Black Church are just some of the attractions you can discover.